Using the Mako Server

 homeio="/c/mako-home" -- Must use POSIX path

-If you are compiling the server's C code for an operating system that lacks the "executable directory" concept such as VxWorks, you may want to provide a hard coded default value in the C code.
-The hard coded value is used if "homeio" is not set.
+If you are compiling the server's C code for an operating system that lacks the "executable directory" concept, such as VxWorks, you may want to provide a hard-coded default value in the C code.
+The hard-coded value is used if "homeio" is not set.
 See the C macro MAKO_HOME_DIR for details.

 Let's Encrypt

-Let's Encrypt is a free Certificate Authority (CA) and it's root certificate is installed in most browsers and secure client devices.
+Let's Encrypt is a free Certificate Authority (CA), and its root certificate is installed in most browsers and secure client devices.
 Mako Server includes support for the Automated Certificate Management Environment (ACME) protocol used by the Let's Encrypt service.

-Note: The Let's Encrypt plugin creates a "cert" sub-directory in the home directory when activated.
+Note: The Let's Encrypt plugin creates a "cert" subdirectory in the home directory when activated.
 Certificates and Let's Encrypt configuration data are persistently stored in this directory.
-You must move this sub-directory if you move the home directory.
+You must move this subdirectory if you move the home directory.

 Proxy: All HTTP requests are routed via the configured proxy if the proxy configuration options are set.